 How do I pay for services?

-Services will be invoiced immediately upon completion and payment can be made by cash, cheque, e-transfer or credit card.
-VISA and MasterCard are accepted via portable PAYD Moneris iPhone reader.
+Services will be invoiced immediately upon completion and payment can be made by cash or e-transfer.
 A detailed receipt will be provided which you can use to submit for reimbursement if your insurance company allows.
 Each receipt identifies the service provided along with my associated credentials and licence numbers.
 Back to top.

 Is there HST on top of your advertised fees?

 No, there is no HST on physiotherapy services.
-As a very small business there is no HST on products at this time.
+As a very small business there is no HST on products purchased directly from me at this time.
 If this changes in the future, advertised fees will be adjusted to reflect inclusion of HST.
 Back to top.

 I have a workplace injury filed through WSIB, can you treat me?